+Following are the slides of the presentation on survey data analysis

-3. Plan for next week (member wise): madam sent another two document/paper on transportation system.so after studying all these 4 papers we have to make a summery document of 300 words for each and every paper.
+3. Plan for next week (member wise): Professor sent two more document/paper on transportation system.so after studying all these 4 papers we have to make a summery document of 300 words for each and every paper.
 In the next week we finalize the android applications which we are going to develop.

 4. Total time spent till now (in hours): 64 hours.